yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 * After training the model using the InceptionV3 extracted features for about 35 epochs and got a loss value of **2.8876**.
   * I trained this model for another 15 epochs and the loss value was not going below 2.88.

-  * I tried learning rate annealing, changing the optimizer, changing the model architecture, the embedding size and almost every other hyperparameter.
+  * I tried learning rate annealing, changing the optimizer, changing the model architecture, the embedding size, number of LSTM units and almost every other hyperparameter.
 I was stuck.

   * One evening while listening to Hans Zimmer's Interstellar track, No time for Caution, it struck me that there was one hyperparameter that I hadn't tried.
 It was, wait for it... **BATCH SIZE**.